 Monthly closes are a relic from when everything was done with paper ledgers and adding machines.
 Made perfect sense then.
 Makes zero sense now.

-Nothing like scrambling to figure out a month's worth of transactions in a weekend so you can file your taxes on time.🚨 Reality check: If you're waiting until month-end to understand your finances, you're not running a business—you're just hoping everything works out.
+🚨 Reality check: If you're waiting until month-end to understand your finances, you're not running a business—you're just hoping everything works out.

 ⏰ Definition: Real-time doesn't mean you're sitting there entering transactions all day.
 It means your financial data is always current and accessible when you need to make decisions.